Treatment of most children with acute myeloid leukemia (AML) is divided into 2 main phases of chemotherapy:

 About 85% to 90% of children with AML go into remission after induction therapy.
 This means no signs of leukemia are detected using standard lab tests, but it does not necessarily mean that the leukemia has been cured.

 Consolidation (intensification) begins after the induction phase.
 The purpose is to kill any remaining leukemia cells by using more intensive treatment.

 Some children have a brother or sister who would be a good stem cell donor.
-For these children, a stem cell transplant is often recommended once the leukemia is in remission, especially if the AML has some poorer prognostic factors.
-Most studies have found this improves the chance for long-term survival over chemotherapy alone, but it is also more likely to cause serious complications.
+For these children, a stem cell transplant might be recommended once the leukemia is in remission, especially if the AML has some poorer prognostic factors.
+Most studies have found this improves the chance for long-term survival over chemo alone, but it is also more likely to cause serious complications.
 For children with good prognostic factors, some doctors may recommend just giving intensive chemotherapy, and reserving the stem cell transplant in case the AML relapses.

-Intrathecal chemotherapy (into the cerebrospinal fluid) is usually given every 1 to 2 months for as long as intensification continues.
+Intrathecal chemo (into the CSF) is usually given every 1 to 2 months for as long as intensification continues.

-Maintenance chemotherapy is not needed for children with AML (other than those with APL, as described in the next section).
+Maintenance chemo is not needed for children with AML (other than those with APL).

 An important part of treatment for AML is supportive care (proper nursing care, nutritional support, antibiotics, and blood transfusions).
 The intense treatment needed for AML usually destroys much of the bone marrow (causing severe shortages of blood cells) and can cause other serious complications.
 Without antibiotic treatment of infections or transfusion support, the current high remission rates would not be possible.

 Less than 15% of children have refractory AML (leukemia that does not respond to initial treatment).
 These leukemias are often very hard to cure, and doctors may recommend a stem cell transplant if it can be done.